IAS Syllabus 2025 - Check UPSC CSE Syllabus PDF

 IAS Prelims Syllabus 2025

-UPSC releases the syllabus of prelims and mains separately in the official IAS 2025 notification.
+UPSC released the syllabus of prelims and mains separately in the official IAS 2025 notification.
 The prelims will consist of 2 papers, General Studies 1 and 2.
 This part mostly consists of topics pertaining to general social sciences, reasoning, interpersonal skills and basic data interpretation.

 Candidates must diligently prepare for this portion, as the IAS prelims round serves as a screening of sorts where most candidates are eliminated.
 Therefore, candidates should take special care to prepare all the topics in the IAS Syllabus 2025 well in this round in order to succeed.